Gilgamech/website/www/2022/March.md

 **Planned on very short notice**, the invasion was supposed to limit or prevent reaction time from other world powers.
 That the US State Department caught this, when even Russian businesses were unaware, speaks to the incredible intuitive abilities of the people who constitute that group. **This is Putin's War, and Putin's War alone.** It has no support from other world powers, or even from smaller nations.
 It also has no internal support in Russia, which is reflected in the half-baked planning and sloppy exection of the invasion.

-**A planned quick invasion by the "obviously" superior military forces to subdue the lesser nation - but this has gone from mired in literal mud to mired in an unworkable military position.** Russian forces have been shown to be in various states of disrepair and unfit for deployment anywhere outside of Russia.
+**A planned quick invasion by the 'obviously' superior military forces to subdue the lesser nation - but this has gone from mired in literal mud to mired in an unworkable military position.** Russian forces have been shown to be in various states of disrepair and unfit for deployment anywhere outside of Russia.
 And now it appears that the majority of Russia's military machines have broken down.
 They may be unable to muster military might for some years, or maybe even decades.

 Very short notice prevented Russian nations from performing their normal pre-embargo/pre-sanction stockpiling, and so Russian businesses and citizens are hurting especially badly.
 Many businesses are unable to continue operations due to a lack of raw material inputs, or inability to ship output products to customers.
 So many Russians are out of work directly because of Putin's personal actions, and they are very well aware.
 This will also heavily impact the maintenance and rebuilding of Russia's military forces, further extending the period of time before they can again muster a significant military force.